paramraghavan/123ofaws/README.md

 **vCPU**

+What is a vCPU? vCPU is the abbreviation for virtual centralized processing unit.
+As for a definition, a vCPU represents a portion or share of the underlying, physical CPU that is assigned to a particular virtual machine (VM).

--The Math Behind Calculating vCPU
+- The Math Behind Calculating vCPU
 In the past, there was a rule of thumb that there were eight vCPUs per core.
 Today, vCPU count is largely determined by the manufacturer.
 It’s calculated by taking the number of processing threads that a chipset offers per core and multiplying the number of occupied sockets.
 Here’s how it looks:
 (Threads x Cores) x Physical CPU = Number vCPU